SFI Discover Programme 2023

 (a) State Body (e.g. city or county council)

-In order to become eligible for the SFI Discover Programme Call 2020, applicants in this category are required to complete, sign, stamp and upload the “Other Bodies - State Body” Cover Sheet available on SESAME.
-A senior executive within the organisation is required to sign the cover sheet indicating the organisation’s support for the application.
+To become eligible for the SFI Discover Call 2022, then your application must be stamped and signed off by the appropriate person (senior executive) within your organisation using the “Other Bodies - State Body” Cover Sheet available on SESAME.
+A senior executive within the organisation is required to sign the cover sheet to indicate the organisation’s support for the application.

 (b) Other Body (i.e. not an Eligible Research Body or a State Body)